agameraaron/prestream-timer/README.md

 - When minutes are input, modulo by 60 and add to hours.
 - When minutes are input, convert decimal entries to seconds.
 - When hours are input, convert decimal entries to minutes & seconds.
-- Resize the option screen to cover the full viewport
+- Resize the option screen to cover the full viewport.
 - Create option to hide time name labels.
 - Create 'Reset to Defaults' option.
 - Update icons to cohere better in size as a group.
 - Update previews.

 Low priority:
-- Auto-save settings on returning to the timer from the options
+- Auto-save settings on returning to the timer from the options.
-- Auto-load settings upon startup
+- Auto-load settings upon startup.
+- Custom sound plays at timeout.
 - Create cut-out border and option to show it.
 - Center the text editors during editing, if possible.
 - Create font change option for the timer.